The critical disordered pinning measure: Moment estimates for

 For the fourth moment of $\Theta_{N,\epsilon}$, we have the following bound. \begin{lemma} For any $\vec{\rmi}$ and sufficiently small $\epsilon>0$, there exists a uniform constant $C>0$, such that

 \end{lemma}

 \begin{proof}[Proof sketch] The strategy is the same as in Lemma \ref{lem:varTheta} and the difference is that we apply Theorem \ref{T:hmom}.
-We split the case $|\vec{\rmi}|\leq2$ and $|\vec{\rmi}|\geq 3$.
-Note that in the latter case, we can decouple the fourth moments of $X_{d,f}$ and $X_{d',f'}$ in \eqref{cgvariable} by the independence. \end{proof}
+We split the cases $|\vec{\rmi}|\leq2$ and $|\vec{\rmi}|\geq 3$.
+Note that in the former case, the length of polymer chains is $|\vec{\rmi}|\epsilon N$ and we can apply Theorem \ref{T:hmom} with $\varphi(x)=\ind_0(x)$ and $\psi(y)=\ind_0(y)$ (see Remark \ref{rmk:hmom}).
+In the latter case, as in the proof of Lemma \ref{lem:varTheta}, we can decouple the fourth moments of $X_{d,f}$ and $X_{d',f'}$ in \eqref{cgvariable} by the independence. \end{proof}

-\subsection{Fourth moment bounds for $\Lcg(\varphi,\psi)$}
+\subsection{Fourth moment bounds for $\Lcg(\varphi,\psi|\Theta)$}

 Recall from \eqref{cgmodel} that